Yogi Adityanath

-He was appointed the Chief Minister of Uttar Pradesh on 26 March 2017 after the Bharatiya Janata Party (BJP) won the 2017 State Assembly elections in which he was a prominent campaigner.
-The BJP also won the 2022 State Assembly elections: Adityanath continued as Chief Minister, becoming the first chief minister of Uttar Pradesh to return to power after completing a 5-year term in office.

-Currently, he is the member of legislative assembly from Gorakhpur Urban for the second term as a chief minister (from 2022).
-He contested the 2022 state assembly election from Gorakhpur urban and won with huge margin of votes.
-Adityanath previously was the member of legislative council during his first tenure as chief minister (2017-2022).
-He resigned from the legislative council after being elected to the legislative assembly.

-He is a former Member of Parliament, Lok Sabha from Gorakhpur constituency, Uttar Pradesh, for five consecutive terms from 1998 to 2017 before he resigned to become the Chief Minister.
+Previously, Adityanath served as a member of India's parliament for almost two decades, from 1998 until 2017.
+At the age of 26, he became one of the youngest Indian parliamentarians in 1998 and went on to win the next five consecutive terms from Gorakhpur Lok Sabha constituency.
+In 2017, he moved from central to the UP state politics and was elected as the chief minister of Uttar Pradesh.
+Initially, in 2017, he became a member of the UP legislative council.
+Subsequently, in 2022, he became a member of the state legislative assembly, having won the election from Gorakhpur Urban Assembly constituency.

-Adityanath is also the mahant (Head Priest) of the Gorakhnath Math, a Hindu monastery in Gorakhpur, a position he has held since September 2014 following the death of Mahant Avaidyanath, his spiritual "father".
-He is also the founder of Hindu Yuva Vahini, a Hindu nationalist organisation.
+Adityanath is also the mahant (head priest) of the Gorakhnath Math, a Hindu monastery in Gorakhpur, a position he has held since September 2014 following the death of Mahant Avaidyanath, his spiritual Guru.
+He founded Hindu Yuva Vahini, a now defunct Hindu nationalist organisation.
 He has an image of a Hindutva nationalist and a social conservative.
+Adityanath was placed 5th in 2023 and 6th in 2024 on the list of India's most Powerful Personalities, conducted by the Indian Express.

 Early life and education

-Yogi Adityanath was born as Ajay Mohan Singh Bisht on 5 June 1972 in the village of Panchur, in Pauri Garhwal, Uttar Pradesh (now in Uttarakhand) in a Rajput family.
+Yogi Adityanath was born as Ajay Mohan Singh Bisht on 5 June 1972 in the village of Panchur, in Pauri Garhwal, Uttar Pradesh (now in Uttarakhand) in a Garhwali Rajput family.
 His late father, Anand Singh Bisht, was a forest ranger.
 He was the second born in the family, among four brothers and three sisters.
 He completed his bachelor's degree in mathematics from the Hemwati Nandan Bahuguna Garhwal University in Uttarakhand.

-He left his home around the 1990s to join the Ayodhya Ram temple movement.
+He left his home around the 1990s to join the Ayodhya Ram temple movement and the demolition of the Babri Masjid.
 Around that time, he also became a disciple of Mahant Avaidyanath, the chief of the Gorakhnath Math.
 Mahant Avaidyanath was leading the Ayodhya Ram temple movement at that time.
 While based in Gorakhpur after his initiation, Adityanath has often visited his ancestral village, establishing a school there in 1998.

 Adityanath was promoted to the rank of Mahant or high priest of the Gorakhnath Math after the death of Avaidyanath on 12 September 2014.
 He was made Peethadhishwar (Head Seer) of the Math amid traditional rituals of the Nath sect two days later.